 UK Travel Tip Tickets are sold on a one-way (or "single") basis only and the variety of prices for the same journey can be mind boggling (in 2018 I found fares for this journey ranging from £24 to £45 each way).
 The best way to get the best fares and potentially get your hands on extra cheap tickets is to use the online farefinder.
 Fares are displayed on a calendar so, if you can be flexible about the time or date you travel, you can save quite a bit.

 Aberdeen is 545 miles northeast of London, using the M1, M6 and M42 motorways in England and the M74, M8, M9 and M90 and A90 motorways in Scotland.
 In perfect conditions, it can take about 10 hours to drive but conditions are rarely perfect.
 Besides the traffic and constant road works on the M1, M6 and M42, you can run into spring or autumn snow on parts of this route.
 You could easily spend 18 to 20 hours trying to drive this in one go.
 The journey should only be taken by car as part of a multi-day tour or by alternating drivers.

 Keep in mind that gasoline, called petrol in the UK, is sold by the liter (a little more than a quart) and the price is usually more than $1.50 a quart.

 - Use the Automobile Association Route Planner to map a route with suggested stopovers and gasoline stations.

 Aberdeen Airport is one of the UK's international airports, handling flights from Europe, North America and throughout the UK.
 These airlines have flights from London to Aberdeen:

-- British Airways from London Heathrow from £160 round trip.
+- British Airways from London Heathrow , from £58 each way in September 2018.